Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

-\paragraph{Ablation Study} In Table~\ref{tab:ablation}, we perform ablation studies on \emph{Waymo}, related to our proposed unified observation encoding scheme and its underlying dual attention mechanism (M-ATTN in Eq.~\ref{eq:m_attn} and S-ATTN in Eq.~\ref{eq:s_attn}).
-When neither map nor social context is exploited, the neighbors' states are simply added together for observation encoding, i.e. \mbox{ $\mathcal{O}_i^t \equiv \textsc{Concat}(\mathbf{s}_i^t, \sum_j f_{\mathbf{n}}(\{\mathbf{n}_{j \vert i}^t\}))$} instead of Eq.~\ref{eq:observation}.
-When only S-ATTN is used, the observation encoder is initialized as \mbox{ $\mathbf{q}_i^1 = \sum_j f_{\mathbf{n}^1}(\mathbf{n_{j\vert i} ^1})$} instead of Eq.~\ref{eq:q1}.
-When the map is introduced independently (``Indie''), $\mathbf{q}_i^1$ is initialized similarly to S-ATTN and the output $\mathbf{q}_i^T$ of the encoder is concatenated with the map features $\mathbf{M}_i^1$ to provide the initial state for the timewise VAE decoder, i.e. { $\mathbf{h}_i^{T} \equiv \textsc{Concat}(\mathbf{q}_i^T, \mathbf{M}_i^1)$}.
-In contrast, in our proposed observation encoding scheme, the map features are integrated into the encoder (``Integrated''), with $\mathbf{M}_i^1$ being used for initializing $\mathbf{q}_i^1$ and { $\mathbf{h}_i^{T} \equiv \mathbf{q}_i^T$}.
-This allows for map and agents’ states to be encoded in a unified manner.
-When M-ATTN is employed, $\mathbf{q}_i^1$ is initialized as shown in Eq.~\ref{eq:q1}.
-Without M-ATTN, we simply integrate the map features and the agent's neighbors as { $\mathbf{q}_i^1 = \textsc{Concat}(\mathbf M_i^1, \sum_j f_{\mathbf{n}^1}(\{\mathbf{n}_{j\vert i}^1\}))$}.
-As can be seen from Table~\ref{tab:ablation}, S-ATTN brings about 4\% improvement over the basic timewise VAE backbone.
+\paragraph{Model Ablation} In Table~\ref{tab:ablation}, we perform ablation studies on \emph{Waymo}, related to our proposed unified observation encoding scheme and its underlying dual attention mechanism (M-ATTN in Eq.~\ref{eq:m_attn} and S-ATTN in Eq.~\ref{eq:s_attn}).
+When neither map nor social context is exploited, the neighbors' states are simply added together for observation encoding.
+When only S-ATTN is used, the observation encoder $\mathbf{q}_i^1$ is initialized without map features $\mathbf{M}_i^1$ but social attention is introduced~(Eq.~\ref{eq:s_attn}).
+When the map is introduced independently (``Indie''), $\mathbf{M}_i^1$ is concatenated with the output $\mathbf{q}_i^T$ of the encoder instead of being used to initialize $\mathbf{q}_i^1$.
+In our proposed observation encoding scheme, the map features are integrated into the encoder (``Integrated'') where $\mathbf{q}_i^1$ is initialized with $\mathbf{M}_i^1$ by concatenation~(without M-ATTN) or by the attention mechanism in Eq.~\ref{eq:q1}~(with M-ATTN).
+As can be seen from Table~\ref{tab:ablation}, S-ATTN brings about a 4\% improvement over the basic timewise VAE backbone.
 Handling the semantic map independently from the social context brings an extra 3\% improvement on the deterministic predictions and around 15\% on the multimodal predictions.
 Integrating the map into the encoder without M-ATTN results in even better performance, highlighting its potential over Indie maps.
-M-ATTN further boosts the performance with an improvement around 35\% on minADE$_5$/minFDE$_5$, and around 15\% on minADE$_1$/minFDE$_1$ compared to the basic backbone architecture.
-Similar conclusions can be drawn from the \textit{nuScenes} and \textit{Lyft} datasets, as described in the supplementary material.
+M-ATTN further boosts the performance with an improvement around 35\% on minADE$_5$/minFDE$_5$, and around 15\% on minADE$_1$/minFDE$_1$ compared to the basic backbone architecture. {Similar conclusions can be drawn from \textit{nuScenes} and \textit{Lyft}, as described in the supplementary material}.